chuise/dot-com/_posts/work/2015-05-31-lovejoy-studio-room.md

 ![]({{ site.url }}/images/projects/lovejoy/lovejoy-logos.jpg)

 I started toying around with the idea of combining the “L” and the “J” in Lovejoy.
 After a few iterations a simple, but elegant solution revealed itself.
-Combining the “L” and the “J” in the box-like shape seen above provided a simple, modern mark with some room for secondary treatment.
+Combining the “L” and the “J” in the box-like shape seen above provided a simple, modern mark with some room for secondary treatment to give Studio and Room a voice of their own.

 ![]({{ site.url }}/images/projects/lovejoy/studio-room.jpg)